Tarlac–Pangasinan–La Union Expressway: Extension to San Juan

 In June 2023, the NEDA-ICC approved the project with a total cost of ₱23.4 billion, and it would be funded through a PPP scheme.
 In November of that year, the government opened a bidding for a comparative proposal as the Swiss challenge was greenlighted by the DPWH, and was originally scheduled to award the contract by March or May 2024.

 On June 3, 2024, San Miguel Holdings Corporation (SMHC) was given the contract to design, finance, construct, operate, and maintain the extension project.
-On July 10 of the same year, President Bongbong Marcos signed a concession agreement with DPWH and SMC, and Segment 1 is expected to be operational by 2028.
-DPWH secretary Manuel Bonoan said that San Miguel and the government agency could now proceed with the detailed engineering design and right-of-way acquisition after signing the contract for the 59.4 km tollway project.
+On July 10 of the same year, President Bongbong Marcos signed a concession agreement with DPWH and SMC, and Segment 1 was expected to be operational by 2028.
+DPWH secretary Manuel Bonoan said that San Miguel and the government agency could now proceed with the detailed engineering design and right-of-way acquisition after signing the contract for the 59.4 km extension.

+Construction is set to start in 2027 and is expected to be completed by 2030.
+As of 2026, the SMC is currently working with local assessors on the right of way activities.

 Laoag extension

 On June 11, 2013, at the San Miguel Corporation annual stockholders meeting, Chairman Eduardo Cojuangco Jr. revealed plans to extend the expressway north to Laoag, Ilocos Norte.
 He said that extending the toll road to Laoag had been raised during the Arroyo administration.
 In 2018, SMC submitted a proposal to extend the expressway to Ilocos, and two years later, Ang said that the extension would lead to Laoag, with a route of 214 kilometers.
 In 2023, Chinese firm CCCC was in talks with President Marcos to build a highway from Laoag to Rosario for 270 kilometers.